async-labs/builderbook/README.md

 ## Getting Started

-Follow these instructions to run a copy of the app on your local machine and then deploy the app to a live site.
+Follow these instructions to run a copy of the app on your local machine and then deploy the app to a your own domain.

 ### Requirements